-2. Every department in state government is considered a separate employer.
+^{2.} Every department in state government is considered a separate employer.

-3. Every county, county organization, city, town, and other governmental entity is considered a separate employer.
+^{3.} Every county, county organization, city, town, and other governmental entity is considered a separate employer.

-At least 4,311 public sector employees have retired and returned to work within the public sector.
-Of the 4,311 rehired retirees, 2,166 were still working fulltime in 2008.
 The majority of retirees return to work for the same employer or employer category.

 Figure 2.3 shows three major categories of employers-public education, State of Utah, and local government and others.
-Seventythree percent of the retirees returned to public education and the State of Utah (highlighted in brown).
+Seventy-three percent of the retirees returned to public education and the State of Utah (highlighted in brown).
 Since the Legislature funds both public education and State of Utah retirement benefits, we provide detail on these two categories.
 Appendix C provides detail by employer.